autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

 A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet:

 - Forex plugins: for connecting to public FX data sources.
 See the `forex_` prefixed adaptors in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 Four forex plugins are currently provided.
+- ATN and NTN plugins:
+  - For connecting to Piccadilly Testnet.
+See the `pcgc_cax` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+This provides ATN and NTN data from the Centralized Auton Exchange deployed to Piccadilly for the Piccadilly Circus Games Competition.
+See [game.autonity.org<i class='fas fa-external-link-alt'></i>](https:game.autonity.org).
-- Simulator plugin: for simulated ATN and NTN data.
-You need to install and run this plugin if you are deploying to Bakerloo Testnet, or for your own local testnet purposes.
-See the `simulator_plugin` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+  - For connecting to Bakerloo Testnet.
+See the `sim_plugin` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins/simulator_plugin).
+This provides simulated ATN and NTN data.

 The plugins are built by the `make` process when building from source.
 The plugins are included pre-built as part of oracle server Docker image and the pre-built executable.

-If installing by building from source, you will also need to build and install the Simulator plugin if you want to use it for Bakerloo Testnet or your own local testnet:

-1. Run `make simulator`.

-This will build the `simulator_plugin` in the `/plugins` directory.

-The FX plugins in the `/plugins` directory are built when running `make autoracle`.
+If installing by building from source, run the make command appropriate for the Testnet you are connecting to as described in [Build from source code](/oracle/install-oracle/#install-source).
+You can view the built plugins in the directory `./build/bin/plugins`.

 {{% alert title="Note"%}}
+The Simulator plugin is built when building from source for Bakerloo Testnet.
+You can also build the Simulator plugin independently by running the command `make simulator`.
+This will build the `sim_plugin` in the `/plugins` directory.
+A local testnet could be a scenario for setting up and using a simulator.

 If you have developed your own plugins for external data sources using the oracle server's plugin template architecture, then you will need to build them and add to the `/plugins` directory.

-For how to do this, see [Developing data plugins](/concepts/oracle-network/#developing-data-plugins).
+For how to do this, see [Developing data plugins](/concepts/oracle-server/#developing-data-plugins).
 {{% /alert %}}

 ## Next steps {#next}